 Events such as fetes, markets and festivals can often include the supply of liquor by more than one party.
 This may include licensees seeking to supply liquor that they have produced themselves or where several businesses have been engaged to supply liquor to attendees.
 The most common licensing arrangements for multiple suppliers at an event are outlined in the scenarios below.

-Scenario 1: Both the event organiser and individual suppliers are already licensed.
+Scenario 1: Both the event organiser and individual suppliers are licensed

 In this scenario the event organiser can apply for a temporary limited licence, or if the event involves more than 5000 patrons, a major event licence.